MC-LARC/MC-LARC.github.io/md_files/5bd6f4ac.md

     <h2>MC-LARC options</h2>

     <ul>
-        <li>To make the output, you have to...want the top right corner, 3x3 grid - the top third and right third of the grid.
+        <li>To make the output, you have to...fill the entire grid.
 Replicate this part into output grid.</li>
         <p></p>

-        <li>To make the output, you have to...rearrange the entire 3x3 grid without focusing on specific corners.
-Replicate this pattern into output grid.</li>
+        <li>To make the output, you have to...fill the top left corner, 3x3 grid - the top third and left third of the grid.
+Replicate this part into output grid.</li>
         <p></p>

-        <li>To make the output, you have to...remove the top right corner, 3x3 grid - the top third and right third of the grid.
-Discard this part from output grid.</li>
+        <li>To make the output, you have to...fill the bottom left corner, 3x3 grid - the bottom third and left third of the grid.
+Replicate this part into output grid.</li>
         <p></p>

-        <li>To make the output, you have to...rotate the 3x3 grid in a clockwise direction.
-Replicate this modified version into output grid.</li>
+        <li>To make the output, you have to...want the top right corner, 3x3 grid - the top third and right third of the grid.
+Replicate this part into output grid.</li>
         <p></p>

-        <li>To make the output, you have to...cut out the bottom left corner, 3x3 grid - the bottom third and left third of the grid.
+        <li>To make the output, you have to...fill the middle, 3x3 grid - the center third of the grid.
 Replicate this part into output grid.</li>
     </ul>
 </div>